Rhode Island Hospital/University of Rhode Island PGY-2 Ambulatory Care Residency

 Pharmacy Practice Staffing Requirements

 Pharmacy practice staffing responsibilities are every fourth weekend plus one weekday every week.
+Residents will staff their weekend shifts at Lifespan Retail Pharmacy, and weekday shifts at Lifespan Specialty Pharmacy.
 Weekend shifts are morning shift.

 Residents are responsible for staffing two holidays per year.
-Recognized hospital holidays include New Year’s Day, Memorial Day, Labor Day, Thanksgiving, and Christmas Day.
+Recognized hospital holidays include New Year’s Day, Martin Luther King Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving, and Christmas Day.

 Compensation and Benefits

 - Holiday, vacation, and sick leave